erg55/Simon-lab-workshop/README.md

 You can blast this online against the (nr database)[https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome] in order to better confirm what exactly it is.

 Ok lets try and find the whole mitochondrion searching in amino acid space.
-Copy the file from my folder first:
+Copy the file from my folder or create a file called mito.fas:

 ```
-cp xx .

 tblastx -query mito.fas -db contigs.fasta -outfmt 6 -evalue 1e-50 -out mito.res -query_gencode 5 -db_gencode 5
 ```